About This Chapter

 13. Alexander Hamilton: Federalist & Founder

-Alexander Hamilton helped shape the United States as one of the Founding Fathers.
+Alexander Hamilton helped shape the United States as one of its Founding Fathers.
 This lesson explores his role in creating and supporting the Constitution, as well as his controversial role as a Federalist.

 14. Virginia and Kentucky Resolutions: Definition & Summary